swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

     > fileHandle = open('testFile.txt','r')
 ```

 The second input, 'r' means I want to open the file for reading only.
-I
-can not write to this handle.
-The `read()` command, associated to this fileHandle object,
-will read a specified number of bytes and output, interestingly, a string!
+Once we
+open the file handle, we can `read()` the file for a specified number of bytes:

 ```python
     > s = fileHandle.read(3)
     > print s
     abc
 ```
-By calling `read()` from the fileHandle object, we read the first three characters, where each character is a byte long.
+By calling `read()` from the `fileHandle` object, we read the first three characters, where each character is a byte long.
 The `read()` function iterates through each character and churns out a string from the file to screen.

 *Caution*: Note that using read() will move along the file stream and the next time we call read(), we'd point to the